johnbywater/quantdsl/README.md

 <quantdsl.semantics.Add object at 0x7fadb8888510>
 ```

-A *Quant DSL* expression can be evaluated to a numerical value.
+A *Quant DSL* expression can be evaluated to a numeric value.

 ```python
 >>> compile("10 + 20").evaluate()